Why are people unhappy with Vande Bharat Mission?

-- VBM flights have very limited destinations and most of the flights are landing in Delhi especially from USA and European countries.
+- VBM flights have very limited destinations and most of the flights are landing in Delhi especially from the USA and European countries.
 The city is already under lots of pressure because of rapidly increasing coronavirus cases.
-The airport personnel are not able to handle the huge influx of travelers and it can be seen in their nonchalant and unhelpful demeanour.
-Many people have language issues and cannot communicate with the Hindi speaking staff.
-The flights from Middle East and Australia/New Zealand are landing majorly in South India.
-Why can’t the flights land in different parts of the country, making it easy for everyone concerned.
+The airport personnel are not able to handle the huge influx of travelers and it can be seen in their nonchalant and unhelpful demeanor.
+Many people have language issues and can not communicate with Hindi speaking staff.
+The flight from the Middles East and Australia / New Zealand are landing majorly in South Inda, Why can’t the flights land in different parts of the country, making it easy for everyone concerned.

 - From the airport to the hotel, you have to travel in dirty, rickety, non-AC public buses with long stopovers at each hotel.
 With the soaring temperatures and high humidity, this trip can really drain you.
 After paying so much money, can’t one expect better facilities?
 Arranging for better buses cannot be such a difficult job.

 - COVID Triage RoomDespite the large number of flights deployed by VBM, there are lots of people still waiting for their turn.
 The numbers are increasing daily because of consistent lay-offs and closing of the colleges.
 The repatriation flights are not able to cope with the increasing demand, especially in Gulf countries.
-If there is a sudden emergency, chances of you getting a reservation in next flight is negligible.
+If there is a sudden emergency, chances of you getting a reservation on the next flight are negligible.

 - Recently Air India has resorted to lots of last-minute cancellations and rescheduling with mandatory long layovers in Delhi.
 More harassment for the stressed Indians stuck abroad.